kiobu/naisu/README.md

-# satoshi
+# Naisu!

-A Discord bot based off of Kosaki.
+A bot made for a specific server.